SujanCh549/ytdlbot/README.md

 about - What's this bot?
 ping - Bot running status
 help - Help
-ytdl - Download video in group settings - Set your preference buy - Buy token
+spdl - Use to download specific link downloader links ytdl - Download video in group settings - Set your preference buy - Buy token